 BWFA has no control over and does not determine the brokerage commission rates paid by its clients.
 TDA can change their commission rates at any time.
 The cost of brokerage commissions clients pay to TDA is disclosed in the Investment Management Fees section of the BWFA's Service Agreement.
-See Item 12, page 20 for a discussion of brokerage practices.
+See Item 12 for a discussion of brokerage practices.

-5. Collective Investment Management Fees - Mutual funds and ETFs also charge internal fees, which are disclosed in each fund's prospectus.
+4. Collective Investment Management Fees - Mutual funds and ETFs also charge internal fees, which are disclosed in each fund's prospectus.
 Such charges are in addition to BWFA's investment management fee.
 BWFA does not receive any portion of these mutual fund and ETF commissions and fees.

-D. Fees Paid in Advance.

-- 1. Investment management fees are not paid in advance. - 2.
+- D. Fees Paid in Advance. - 1.
+Investment management fees are not paid in advance. - 2.
 Tax services fees are not paid in advance, unless a client's account has been repeatedly delinquent.
 In such a case, BWFA may require that the client pay a retainer fee before commencing work on a tax project. - 3.
-A portion of financial planning fees are pre-paid at the time the agreement is signed, as follows: - 1/3 of the fee for Financial Blueprint, Pre-Retirement Plans, Retirement Plans, and Estate Plan Phase 1 - 1/2 of the fee for Estate Plan Phase 2 and Phase 3
+Financial planning fees are paid at the time the agreement is signed.

-A client can obtain a full refund of pre-paid fees, if the refund request is made by the client before BWFA has begun work on the plan.
+A client can obtain a full refund of paid fees, if the refund request is made by the client before BWFA has begun work on the plan.
 After work has begun, fees will be prorated based on the amount of work completed, and partial refunds granted accordingly.